 Converts a port handle to the Erlang term format, usable in erl_drv_output_term and erl_drv_send_term.
+Notice that this function is not thread-safe.

 int driver_monitor_process(ErlDrvPort port, ErlDrvTermData process, ErlDrvMonitor monitor)

 Starts monitoring a process from a driver.
 When a process is monitored, a process exit results in a call to the provided process_exit callback in the ErlDrvEntry structure.
 The ErlDrvMonitor structure is filled in, for later removal or compare.